orb-lang/helm/doc/md/design/keymaps-messaging-thoughts.md

 `d3w`, so probably that will take care of this\.
 Needs design though\.

+### Wildcards

+We're probably going to want a mechanism to declare "any event that looks roughly like this goes to this handler"\. **Probably** it's enough to specify the modifier flags and regular vs\. special keys, rather than allowing e\.g\. a match expression against the key\.
+Examples of use:

+-  The ASCII and UTF8 categories from the old system\.
+UTF8 especially **can't** be handled any other way, since there are far too many possible UTF8 chars to bind each one individually the way emacs/readline do with the basic keys and `self-insert`\.

+-  Processing M\-<whatever> as a potential accelerator key in a modal dialog\.
+   -  Shorthand binding of M\-<digit> for quick accept of search results\-\-but unless this comes up a lot, I figure better to do the discrimination in the handler than allow filtering more specific than "special/non\-special" in the keymap itself\.

+Question: Obviously specific bindings in a given keymap have priority over matching wildcards\.
+What about specific bindings in a later \(lower\-priority\) keymap?
+In other words, do we go through all the specific bindings first, then all the wildcards, or do we go through keymap\-by\-keymap, specific binding then wildcards?

+Question: How should these be specified in the keymap declaration?
+It'd be nice if a keymap could be declared \(and serialized to a config file\) as just a single table whose keys are all strings\.
+But, it may be appropriate to have a more complex in\-memory representation with separate "bindings" and "wildcards" or something like that\.
+One option would be to have, uh, "meta\-special"
+keys: Right now we have any key that generally sends a printable, non\-whitespace character is represented by that character, and things like the arrow keys are represented by an all\-caps name\.
+Maybe a name wrapped in some kind of brackets represents a category, for the purposes of the event parse/serialize code\.
+Names could be as limited as `[NORMAL]`, `[SPECIAL]` or as expressive as `[ASCII]`, `[UTF8]`, `[LETTER]`, `[DIGIT]`, `[SYMBOL]`, `[CURSOR]`, etc\.

 ## Re: inter\-agent messaging

 Right now there are a number of places where changes in one Agent ultimately